Mediterranean Ground Beef and Rice

 Jump to Section

-One Pot MEDITERRANEAN Meal!
+One Pot Ground Beef and Rice MEDITERRANEAN style!

-The base of this recipe is the hashweh – which is an Arabic word meaning stuffing.
-It’s made up of ground beef, onions and spices, and is often used with or without rice for beef stuffed peppers, stuffed squash or stuffed grape leaves.
-Here, I’m using it as a one pot meal and adding chickpeas on top.
+The base of this ground beef and rice recipe is hashweh, which is an Arabic word meaning stuffing.
+It’s made up of ground beef, onions, and spices, and is often used with or without rice for stuffed eggplant, stuffed squash, or stuffed grape leaves.
+Here, I’m using it as the ground beef portion of this beef and rice recipe, and I cook it all in one pot, yes, even the rice!

 Happy Cooking!